GarrettBrown-dev/Brewery-Front-REDUX/README.md

 # Be sure to paste these in your terminal in order to install the proper dependencies!

--(If you're creating a new project: npx create-react-app (project name here, no parens.)
+-If you're creating a new project: npx create-react-app (project name here, no parens.)
+NOTE: CREATE REACT-APP ADDS THE FOLLOWING SCRIPT: "test": "react-scripts test" IF YOU DO NOT CLONE OR USE THE ABOVE COMMAND, YOU MUST ADD THE SCRIPT TO YOUR package.json FILE MANUALLY.

 -npm install --save-exact react-scripts@3.2.0